The Telephone $k$-Multicast Problem: Introduction

-\subparagraph{Minimum Poise Trees.} Any telephone multicast schedule defines a tree rooted at $r$, spanning all terminals.
+\paragraph{Minimum Poise Trees} Any telephone multicast schedule defines a tree rooted at $r$, spanning all terminals.
 The parent of a vertex $u\neq r$ is defined to be the unique vertex that sends the message to $u$.
 Let $T^*$ be the tree defined by the optimal schedule.
 The height of $T^*$ (the largest distance in $T^*$ from the root) is denoted by $D^*$.
-The largest out-degree\footnote{For simplicity, we say degree instead of out-degree for the rest of the paper when discussing directed graphs.} in $T^*$ is denoted by $B^*$.
-The {\em poise} of $T^*$ is defined as $p^*=B^*+D^*$ \cite{g56}.
+The largest out-degree\footnote{For simplicity, we say degree instead of out-degree for the rest of the chapter when discussing directed graphs.} in $T^*$ is denoted by $B^*$.
+The {\em poise}\footnote{Poise is often defined as the sum of maximum degree and diameter, rather than height, in settings where there is no prescribed root.
+Since our setting has a root, we choose to use height.
+This cannot change any result by more than a factor 2.} of $T^*$ is defined as $p^*=B^*+D^*$ \cite{g56}.
 Denote by $\OPT$ the number of rounds used by the optimal schedule.
 Since at every round, each informed vertex can send the message to at most one neighbor, $\OPT \geq B^*$ and $\OPT \geq D^*$.
 Hence, in general we have $\OPT \geq \nicefrac{p^*}{2}$.
 A partial converse is shown in \cite{g56}.
 A $\rho$ approximation for the \textbf{Minimum Poise Steiner Tree} implies an $O(\log t)\cdot \rho/\log\log t$ approximation for the MTM problem.

-Following \cite{g56}, approximating the $k$-MTM problem is equivalent (up to logarithmic factors in $k$) to approximating the following \textbf{Minimum Poise Steiner $k$-Tree} problem:
+An identical approach to \cite{g56} yields the equivalence (up to logarithmic factors in $k$) of approximating the $k$-MTM problem and approximating the following \textbf{Minimum Poise Steiner $k$-Tree} problem: